bravokid47/metaSpectraST/README.md

 When it is done, it produces three CSV files, ```unnorm_consensusPep_SI.csv```, ```consensusPep_SIn.csv``` and ```consensusSpec_RawSpectra_idx.csv```.
 Similar to SC profiling, the file unnorm_consensusPep_SI.csv is unnormalized spectral index of consensus spectra in each sample, which can be normalized by the ```normalize``` module (see [Step 3](https://github.com/bravokid47/metaSpectraST#step-3-classifying-samples-and-visulization)).
 The file consensusPep_SIn.csv is the same file as unnorm_consensusPep_SI.csv, but normalized by the sum of the spectral index in each data set.
 The file consensusSpec_RawSpectra_idx.csv is the index of the correspondence of raw spectrum and its consensus spectrum.

-## Step 3: classifying samples and visulization
+## Step 3: classifying samples and visualization
 Hierarchical clustering of samples can be performed based on their SI<sub>N</sub> or SC profiles.
 But before that, SI<sub>N</sub> or SC profiles need to be normalized.

 ### Normalization